VipulDamor/VipulDamor/README.md

 ---

-## Resume Data in Kotlin Classes
+## Hey For Fun i have translate info in Kotlin Class.

-You can use the following Kotlin classes to represent the resume data:

 ```kotlin
 data class Resume(